 This directory holds a number of configuration files that contain server specific configuration for the core components, such as port numbers and the location of the Java Runtime Environment (JRE).

 tools directory

-This directory contains some tools used by the Deployment Framework:
+This directory contains some Cygwin utilities that are used by the Deployment Framework scripts.